 rentiers are recruited from the ranks of the unemployed. [from memory]

-Shifting interest rates is not the answer to high unemployment and inadequate demand.
-(URL)
+The manipulation of interest rates is not the answer to high unemployment and inadequate demand.
+(Click here)

 Traditional theory looked to shifting interest rates to provide suitable adjustment.
 In the main we shall be concerned with factors that are prior to changing interest rates and more effective.
 CWL 15, 133